Sohar20/GraphX/README.md

 4) Run file "graphX.py"

 After that you'll be able to build many graphs, which might be useful for job and studies

+## And one more thing

+Every branch of the project is a new version of it, so check out the branches to get the newest version of the project!